-The Smith Hill area, bordering downtown, is home to the august Rhode Island State House, one of the most impressive in the nation.
-Shopping is plentiful, and residential areas range from modern apartment living in refurbished mill buildings to private residences and tenement houses.
+The Smith Hill area, bordering downtown, is home to the august Rhode Island State House, one of the most impressive in the nation, as well as Providence College, a premier institution of higher education.
+Shopping is plentiful and residential areas range from modern apartment living in refurbished mill buildings to private residences and tenement houses.
 The area is easily walkable and is an iconic part of Providence.

 Stop by Pat’s Pub to quench your thirst with a Guinness or an Irish cider.
 Hear live Irish music on Tuesday nights.
 There’s also great people-watching as the pub has a crowd of regulars.
 A casual local place serving up traditional pub fare, which includes corned beef and cabbage and a Reuben sandwich.
 Never dull, there’s also karaoke nights and a dart league.

 Capitol Hill Diner is a great local spot for breakfast.
 Venture down Smith Street and stop by Newport Creamery for a casual meal and a beloved Rhode Island milkshake called an “Awful Awful” (it’s awful big and awful good).

 Visitors should not miss the Rhode Island State House.
 The impressive marble building dates back to 1904 and boasts the fourth largest unsupported marble dome in the world.
 The State House is home to the executive and legislative branches of state government.
 Virtual tours can be found online.
 Stop by the visitor center/gift shop on the first level of the State House and take home Rhode Island-themed gifts and souvenirs.